Applying for a place at Grayrigg School

 Will my child have access to the outdoors every day?

 We love to get outside.
-In the Acorns the children have a wonderful outdoor area, which is accessible all year, whatever the weather and the acorns staff often take the learning outside.
+In the Tiny Acorns the children have a wonderful outdoor area, which is accessible all year, whatever the weather and the staff regularly take the learning outside.
 We have extensive outdoor grounds and we use them whenever possible.
 We also have the use of our forest classrooms and the whole school learning is taken into the forest every Friday afternoon.
-We have the advantage of a fully qualified outdoor instructor on our staff, who makes it possible to take the children climbing, canoeing, ghyll-scrambling and caving as part of the curriculum.
+We also take the children climbing, canoeing, ghyll-scrambling and caving as part of the curriculum.

 Aside from Maths and English, what other subjects are covered?

 The whole curriculum is covered - see the curriculum page for more detail.
-Children in the foundation stage (reception) cover a different curriculum which focuses on areas of learning.
-Children are involved in planning some area of the curriculum such as PE, Art, and DT.
+Children in the Early Years Foundation Stage ( nursery & reception) cover a different curriculum which focuses on areas of learning.
+Children are involved in planning some areas of the curriculum such as PE, Art, and DT.

 What physical activities are on offer?